barotto/IBMulator/README.md

 their completion (endless macros will run forever)
     * `latched`: macro starts when the binding is activated and ends when it's activated again
+    * `repeat`: macro repeats after a 250ms delay, with a 20 repetitions per second frequency
 * `GROUP:g`: timed macros belonging to the same group `g` (a string) can't run concurrently
 * `TYPEMATIC:NO`: disables the typematic keyboard feature